 If you have ever suffered through an aphthous stomatitis, you will likely never forget it.
 These mouth sores, also known as canker sores, can be a painful nuisance.
 It also seems like the same people tend to get them over and over again, leading some of us to wonder why we’ve been cursed with this dreaded mouth condition.
 How do you treat canker sores once you have one?
 Read on to find out.

 Recognizing a Canker Sore

 Canker sores can be easily identified: They are round and red around the edges, with a middle portion that is ulcerated and yellow-gray in color.
-According to Merck Manual, the area where the sore will appear becomes painful a day or two before the actual lesion is visible.
-Aphthous stomatitis can occur in a number of places in the oral cavity, including on the inside of the lips and cheeks, gum tissue, soft palate, tonsils, tongue and floor of the mouth, explains Medscape.
+According to Merck Manual, the area where the sore will appear becomes painful a day or two before the actual lesion is visible however each individual is different.
+Aphthous stomatitis can occur in a number of places in the oral cavity, including on the inside of the lips and cheeks, gum tissue, soft palate, tonsils, tongue and floor of the mouth.

 Most of the time, the sore you find in your mouth is only a minor aphthous ulcer that will heal in seven to 14 days and stay under a half-inch in diameter.
 In rarer cases, a major aphthous ulcer can appear that takes several weeks to heal and may leave a scar.
 Sores that appear in clusters or are larger than an inch across may also be connected to a systemic disease such as HIV, says Medscape.

 Sometimes canker sores are confused with other mouth sores such as cold sores.
 The main visual difference between the two is that cold sores appear as weepy or crusted raised blisters, while canker sores form shallow ulcerated areas.
 Cold sores are caused by the herpes simplex virus, and also generally form on the outside of the mouth.
 They can last for up to two weeks, around the same time as a canker sore.